optodeveloper/SSH-Demo/README.md

 The following Python Scripts use RESTful APIs thru the requests package to communicate with *groov* EPIC.

 ### NOTE: Updating API KEY
-Before using any of the following scripts you will need to install Python-pip **and** update the API key in the `apiKey.py` file.
+Before using any of the following RESTful scripts you will need to install Python-pip, the Python HTTP *requests* package, **and** update the API key in the `apiKey.py` file.

 **To install the requests package on *groov* EPIC:**
 1. `sudo apt-get update`